PedroLongaresi/TrelloWithRuby/README.md

 ###ATTENTION!!###

-To script works, please input a token (made with normal login in Trello and captured in browser with developer mode) in features\step_definitions\page_objects\elements.
+To script works, please input a token (made with normal login in Trello and capture a cookie named Auth with developer mode) in features\step_definitions\page_objects\elements.